 Toothache on its own (for example, toothache with no other accompanying symptoms or signs) is not a dental emergency.
 Patients with toothache should not attend an Emergency Department.

-The sexual health services helpline is open Monday to Thursday, 8am to 4.30pm and Friday 8am to 2pm.
-Tel: 0300 5550279.
+The sexual health services helpline is open Monday - Thursday: 8am - 3pm and Friday: 8am – 1pm.

 Please note, the line will be closed 12.30pm - 1.00pm each day for lunch, and all day on bank holidays.

 Due to ongoing staffing pressures we have made the difficult decision to temporarily reduce the opening hours of the Minor Injury Unit at Neath Port Talbot Hospital.
 It is now available from 8am until 9pm, seven days a week, for a period of nine months, rather than the previous times of 7.30am-11pm.

 Anyone needing urgent attention that cannot wait until the following day should use 111 or, if it is serious enough, the Emergency Department at Morriston Hospital.

 The Minor Injury Unit is an important part of Swansea Bay’s urgent and emergency care services.
 We have no intention of making this a permanent change and we are recruiting additional staff.
 We are working closely with Llais, the independent organisation which represents the views of health and social care service users and patients across Wales.

 Previously, we have had to close the MIU early at short notice on several occasions.
 This caused difficulties for patients who turned up expecting to be seen only to have to go to Morriston Hospital instead.
 On average, five patients a day attended the MIU between 9pm and 11pm.
 Closing temporarily at 9pm allows us to provide a sustainable service, with the least impact on patients.